FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 # You should see somthing like the following:
 # [INFO] [1677696499.194657745] [joy_node]: Opened joystick: Wireless Controller.  deadzone: 0.050000
 ```
 ROS 2 comes with a default package, `joy`, to communicate with joystick controllers.
-Recall in Lab 0, you wrote your own publisher to publish a string under the topic `hri_topic`.
-The Joy package read values from your controller and publish your input under a specific topic. `joy_node` is the name of the executable that is actually linked to the underlying python script.
+Recall that in Lab 0, you wrote your own publisher to publish a string under the topic `hri_topic`.
+The Joy package reads values from your controller and publishes your input under a specific topic. `joy_node` is the name of the executable that is actually linked to the underlying python script.
 They are defined in the `setup.py`.
-Now, let's find out which topic it is!
+Now, let's find out which topic the joystick sends messages to!

 <details closed>
 <summary>More on `joy_node`</summary>